boc-tothefuture/openhab-jruby/docs/testing.md

 ## Usage

-You must run tests on a system with an actual OpenHAB instance installed, with your configuration.
+You must run tests on a system with an actual openHAB instance installed, with your configuration.
 JRuby >= 9.3.8.0 must also be installed.

  * Install and activate JRuby (by your method of choice - chruby, rbenv, etc.).